saaimulation/Project-Aero/README.md

 Welcome to the BATCAVE🦇

 This repo is where I document my Formula 1-inspired aero projects.
-From sketches in NX to simulations in SimScale and 3D prints at 3 am, as well as smoke tests in a homemade tunnel.
+From sketches in NX to simulations in SimScale and 3D prints at 3 am, as well as smoke tests in a homemade wind-tunnel.

 IT'S ALL HERE!